DjangoMustang/powerbi-make-your-own-t20-cricket-team/README.md

 To create an interactive dashboard that:
 - Analyzes batting, bowling, and all-rounder performances.
-- Selects the best 11 players based on their roles.
+- Select the best 11 players based on their roles.
-- Suggests a strategic batting order (Power Hitters ➡️ Middle Order ➡️ Lower Order ➡️ All-rounders ➡️ Specialist Bowlers).
+- Form a strategic batting order (Power Hitters ➡️ Middle Order ➡️ Lower Order ➡️ All-rounders ➡️ Specialist Bowlers).

 ### Features:
-- Performance analysis of players across all IPL matches.
+- Performance analysis of players across all IPL matches in 2022.
 - Player rankings by batting strike rate, economy rate, average, and overall impact.
 - Visuals showcasing team and player insights, enabling informed decision-making.